-Sometimes depression arises from remorse as a catastrophic experience of a pained recognition of the terrible thing one has done.
-Imagine a person who regularly risks the safety of others while driving and who finally causes an accident which kills another; or a young bully who flippantly taunts another to kill herself and she does so; or a friend of a couple who manipulates and seduces so as to break up a marriage for the sake of a fling.
-Such people might later find themselves claimed - as they ought to - by a devastating or at least powerful realisation of what they have done.
-In response they may fall into a depression.
-In essence they have brought bleakness in the world, and if they are lucid that bleakness will return to them.
-(This is a case of where striving to be a good person means suffering more - the callous merely turn their back on reality.)
+Sometimes depression arises from remorse as a catastrophic experience of this kind of recognition.
+Imagine a person who regularly risks the safety of others while driving, and who finally causes an accident which kills another.
+Or a young bully who flippantly taunts a colleague to kill herself and she does so.
+Or somebody who has an affair and breaks up what was a happy family.
+Some of these people might later find themselves claimed by a devastating or at least powerful realisation of what they have done.
+In response they might fall into a depression.
+In essence they have brought bleakness in the world, and in their later lucidity that bleakness had turned on them.
+(This is a case of where striving to be a good person can mean suffering more - the callous merely turn their back on reality.)

 But for someone like my mother, highly intelligent, deeply sensuous, anarchic and unstable, this emphasis on [moral] character, given an Australian accent, provided the wrong conceptual environment for her to find herself and for others to understand her.
 Tom Lillie's contempt for her was common.
 It was also emblematic of a culture whose limitations were partly the reason she could not overcome hers.